Shangdi: Etymology

-History
+Shang dynasty usage

+The Shang pronunciation of "Di" is reconstructed as *têks.
+The Shang dynasty designed 23 versions of Di, all based on a common pattern and shape.
+The word finds itself in many inscriptional contexts, including use in collocation with natural spirits or addressing ancestral deities.
+There was a type of offerings named "Di-sacrifice", designed for hosting Di's representatives.

+Religious roles

 Shang dynasty

-The earliest references to Shangdi are found in oracle bone inscriptions of the Shang Dynasty in the 2nd millennium BC, although the later work Classic of History claims yearly sacrifices were made to him by Emperor Shun, even before the Xia Dynasty.
+The earliest references to Shangdi are found in oracle bone inscriptions of the Shang dynasty in the 2nd millennium BC, although the later work Classic of History claims yearly sacrifices were made to him by Emperor Shun, even before the Xia dynasty.

-Shangdi was regarded as the ultimate spiritual power by the ruling elite of the Huaxia during the Shang dynasty: he was believed to control victory in battle, success or failure of harvests, weather conditions such as the floods of the Yellow River, and the fate of the kingdom.
+Shangdi was regarded as the ultimate spiritual power by the ruling elite of the Huaxia during the Shang dynasty: he was believed to control victory in battle, success or failure of harvests, weather conditions such as the floods of the Yellow River, and the fate of the capital city and kingdom.
 Shangdi seems to have ruled a hierarchy of other gods controlling nature, as well as the spirits of the deceased.
-These ideas were later mirrored or carried on by the Taoist Jade Emperor and his celestial bureaucracy.
+These ideas were later mirrored or carried on by the Taoist Jade Emperor and his celestial bureaucracy, and Shangdi was later syncretized with the Jade Emperor.

 Shangdi was probably more transcendent than immanent, only working through lesser gods.
 Shangdi was considered too distant to be worshiped directly by ordinary mortals.
 Instead, the Shang kings proclaimed that Shangdi had made himself accessible through the souls of their royal ancestors, both in the legendary past and in recent generations as the departed Shang kings joined him in the afterlife.
-The emperors could thus successfully entreat Shangdi directly.
+The kings could thus successfully entreat Shangdi directly.
 Many of the oracle bone inscriptions record these petitions, usually praying for rain but also seeking approval from Shangdi for state action.

+Shangdi was seen as somewhat human or at least anthropomorphic and the "greatest ancestor" by some worshippers during this time.